 When interfacing these MICRO-DACs to any microprocessor, there are two important time relationships that must be considered to insure proper operation.
-The first is the minimum $\overline{WR}$ strobe pulse width which is specified as 320 ns for $V{CC}=11.4V$ to 15.75V and operation over temperature, but typically a pulse width of only 250 ns is adequate.
+The first is the minimum $\overline{WR}$ strobe pulse width which is specified as 320 ns for $V{CC} = 11.4V$ to 15.75V and operation over temperature, but typically a pulse width of only 250 ns is adequate.
 A second consideration is that the guaranteed minimum data hold time of 90 ns should be met or erroneous data can be latched.
-This hold time is defined as the length of time data must be held valid on the digital inputs after a qualified (via $\overline{CS}$ ) $\overline{WR}$ strobe makes a low to high transition to latch the applied data.
+This hold time is defined as the length of time data must be held valid on the digital inputs $\it after$ a qualified (via $\overline{\rm CS})$ $\overline{\rm WR}$ strobe makes a low to high transition to latch the applied data.

 If the controlling device or system does not inherently meet these timing specs the DAC can be treated as a slow memory or peripheral and utilize a technique to extend the write strobe.
-A simple extension of the write time, by adding a wait state, can simultaneously hold the write strobe active and data valid on the bus to satisfy the minimum WR pulse
+A simple extension of the write time, by adding a wait state, can simultaneously hold the write strobe active and data valid on the bus to satisfy the minimum $\overline{\rm WR}$ pulse

 Write Address Bits

 Cycle 15 2 1 0

-First (Byte 1) Decoded to Address DAC 0 1
+First (Byte 1) Deco oded to 0 1

-Second (Byte 2) 1 0
+Second (Byte 2) Addre ess DAC 1 0